io-classic/System/README.md

 ### _Package Overview:_
 The Kernel package manages:
 * Loading the Oberon inner core from the SDcard or the serial line
-* Shared Oberon Heap including Garbage Collection
-* Disk IO including the sector bitmap
-* Time
-* Trap handler setting and dispatch
+* Heap Management, Disk Access, Timekeeping, and Trap handling
 ### _Package Use:_

 USAGE: